5 Best Drywall Taping Tools in 2022

 Tape Cutting Knife

 Most of the drywall taping tools out there have a built-in knife to cut the tape when necessary.
-The cutting mechanism is easy in an automatic drywall taper where there is a sleeve which by pulling down you can cut the tape, but in a drywall banjo taper, a knife is installed on the tip of the banjo, and you have to give a little bit of pressure for cutting the tape.
+The cutting mechanism is easy to use in an automatic drywall taper where there is a sleeve which by pulling down you can cut the tape, but in a drywall banjo taper, a knife is installed on the tip of the banjo, and you have to give a little bit of pressure for cutting the tape.

 Corner Applicator

 The pre-built corner applicator in the drywall taping tool is usually a big creaser wheel that creases the tape when taping on the inside corner.
 In the automatic drywall taper, there is a trigger to control the corner applicator.
-But with the banjo, the corner applicator comes as an attachment which you can attach when you need taping inside the corner.
-You can also buy a corner applicator attachment for your banjo at a fair price if your banjo has that mechanism of attaching a corner applicator.
+But with the banjo, the corner applicator comes as an attachment that you can attach when taping inside the corner.

 Flat Applicator

-A flat applicator is the default applicator for all drywall taping tools that means if you own a drywall taper, you will not need to buy a flat applicator attachment.
-In the drywall taping tool, the flat applicator is the two small wheels.
+A flat applicator is the default applicator for all drywall taping tools which means if you own a drywall taper, you will not need to buy a flat applicator attachment.
+The flat applicator is the two small wheels in the drywall taping tool.
 Both roll simultaneously for rolling out the tape and applying the tape on the flat surface smoothly.

 Joint Compound

-Know More: 4 Best Wood Graining Tools in 2022
+Know More: 4 Best Wood Graining Tools

 FAQs About Drywall Taping Tools